The EVC-E system uses the same ergonomic control head that we’ve all become familiar with. Capt. Steve’s finger is on the cruise adjust rocker switch.

 Capt.
 Steve Says….

 The first question we need to address is, “how does this technology work?”
 It’s a good question.
 The answer is, the system basically works by replacing the cables that you are used to using with electric servos that do the control work.
 In effect, you are no longer making a direct connection to, say, a throttle linkage.
 Now you are making a wired connection to the EVC (Electronic Vessel Control) brain, which distributes that signal to an electronic servo.
-The new digital engine control levers are now plug and play and, when moved in any direction, send a signal to the servos and the servo then moves the throttle linkage.
+The new digital engine control levers are now plug and play, which means they operate through wires and not mechanical linkage.
 The same happens with the shifting.
 You move the lever into gear and it engages a servo that moves the transmission linkage.
 An additional set of servos are connected to the outdrive trim as well.
 In a nutshell, that’s it!

 So a lot!
 Now that there is an electronic signal between the linkage and the controls, you can add a boatload of functionality to that control input.
 It’s all a matter of how you want to manipulate that signal and what other functions you want to share that signal with.
 It’s an amazing marriage, and now that we’ve taken the first step down the aisle, let’s see what sorts of things we can do when we play with those signals.